Requests

 req.query

-For convenience, query parameters are automatically turned into a Dict String String
+For convenience, query parameters are automatically turned into a Dict String String, making it easy to handle common query URL parameters like these:

 /people?team=design&ascending